Principal / ILT Resources

 - ELL List Report

 ELA Teacher Designations

-It is absolutely necessary that principals confirm designations for all teachers serving English language learners in their buildings.
-Not doing so negatively affects schools’ placement percentages reported to the Department of Justice of the United States.
-In addition, nondesignated teachers will not receive information regarding ELA training and, in turn, might fail to register in a timely manner.
+It is necessary that principals confirm designations for all teachers serving English Learners in their buildings.
+Non-designated teachers may not receive information regarding ELA training.

-The ISA Nomination/Teacher designation web application is for use by principals.
+The Teacher Designation/ISA Team Nominations web application is for use by principals.
 Teachers with questions about their ELA designation or qualification status should contact their principal or HR Connect.

 ELA Teacher Qualification Requirements

 ELA teachers are required to complete four courses of study within the first two years of being designated as ELA teachers.
 Courses are comprised of information about the history of bilingual education, English language development, sheltered instruction, and language and literacy acquisition.